 To enable the server to support this path compression the VSS tree must include the static UIDs for each node.
 The VSS-Tools exporter tools can be used to assign a static UID to each tree node as described here.

 The server will then in the response message(s) replace the VSS path with the static UID value.
 The static UID is represented as a hex value string starting with the characters "0x" then followed by 8 hexadecimal values.
-The client need to obtain means for decoding the static UIDs into corresponding VSS paths.
-The server shall respond with an error message if the client applies the path compression in its request.
+The client needs to obtain means for decoding the static UIDs into corresponding VSS paths, see the VSS-tools description.

 Request Local Path Compression